 First, you need to identify the goals of your blog post.
 It might sound silly, but you should write them out so you can hold yourself accountable to these goals if you find yourself straying down the road.
+This goal may be pre-determined if you have a content strategy or a content marketing plan.
 To identify your goal, you need to answer the following questions:

 Don’t worry about coming up with a perfect, snazzy headline for your blog outline; we’ll teach you how to craft a killer headline during the blog drafting phase.
 For now, though, create a working title that takes you from your general topic to a more specific idea.

 One of the main reasons to create a working title is because it helps you articulate what the post will do, not just what it's about.
 Sure, you want to write a post about sales emails.
 But it's not until you title your post How or Why or You're Doing It Wrong that you know what you're actually going to accomplish in the piece.